-Immerse yourself in elephant conservation volunteer work at the award-winning Elephant Nature Foundation.
-Discover Thailand’s fascinating cities and culture.
-Explore incredible jungle, islands and beaches.
-Gain skills with lessons in Buddhist meditation, Thai cooking, Yoga, Muay Thai, rock climbing, caving and scuba diving.
-Join us on a journey to the heart of Thailand for a pivotal summer abroad.
+Volunteer in a northern hill tribe village; immerse yourself in elephant conservation learning; discover Thailand’s fascinating cities and culture; explore the incredible jungle, islands, and beaches; gain skills with lessons in Buddhist meditation, Thai cooking, Muay Thai, and rock climbing.
+Join us on a journey to the heart of Thailand for a life-altering summer abroad.

 Thailand was the only country in Southeast Asia not colonized by Europeans during the 16th - 18th Centuries.
 The monarchy is strong and the King is revered for his social reforms.
 People are well educated and, as the country moves rapidly into the 21st century, are embracing global culture without discarding their own rich traditions.
-Most Thais are Buddhist and it is expected that all men will spend some time as a Buddhist monk during their lives.
+Most Thais are Buddhist and it is expected that all men will spend some time as Buddhist monk during their lives.
 It is wonderful to contrast the mega-city bustle and excitement of Bangkok with relaxed and friendly provincial towns and villages.
-The country is geographically diverse – the mountainous jungle clad north is populated by numerous minority tribal groups and has stunning national parks, while tropical islands in the south have some of the world’s best beaches, snorkeling and diving.
-Thailand is an immensely popular travel destination.
-Travelling with us you’ll have the chance to taste a less-touristed slice of Thailand, and experience what makes it so popular.
+The country is geographically diverse – the mountainous jungle-clad north is populated by numerous minority tribal groups and has stunning national parks, while tropical islands in the south have some of the world’s best beaches and snorkeling.
+We take you to the north where you take a deep dive into the hill-tribe culture for the majority of the program and are rewarded with some of the most stunning beaches in the world for the final portion of the trip.
+Thailand is an immensely popular travel destination, even through the challenges thrown their way with the pandemic.
+Traveling with us you’ll have the chance to taste a less-touristy slice of the country and uncover the true essence of Thailand.

-This summer abroad program is suitable for high school graduates, gap year students, university students and graduates, ideally 18 – 24 years.
-Optional transferable academic credit is available on this program.
+This summer abroad program is suitable for high school graduates, gap year students, university students, and graduates, ideally 18 – 24 years.

 Note: Each week there will be some designated free time in a town or city so that you can catch up on email and laundry, relax and explore independently with others in the group.